Coast Guard Administration (Taiwan)

-The Coast Guard Administration is mainly composed of police officers, military personnel, and civilian civil servants.

 Organization

 The Coast Guard Administration is headed by one minister and three deputy ministers.
 The CGA includes eight departments, one office and five task forces, as well as a Maritime Patrol Directorate General and a Coastal Patrol Directorate General.
 Its jurisdiction covers the waters surrounding Kinmen, Matsu, Penghu, and the main island of Taiwan to ensure proper protection of the 1,819.8 kilometers coastline and 540,000 square kilometers of "Blue Territory," which is 15 times larger than the island of Taiwan.